pryley/site-reviews/readme.txt

 = Current Features =

-- [new] Review blacklist
 - Actively developed and supported
 - Ajax pagination of reviews
 - Akismet integration to provide spam-validation
 - Assign reviews to a Post/Page ID
-- Autocomplete AssignedTo metabox
 - Bayesian ranking for posts with assigned reviews (can be used for WP_Query sorting)
-- Clean and easy-to-configure user interface
+- Clean and easy-to-configure interface
+- Complete documentation
 - Configurable Widgets
 - Custom notifications (including Slack support)
 - Easy setup and implementation
-- Filter reviews by rating
-- Helper functions to easily access review meta
 - Honeypot (spam trap) implemented in the submission form
-- Logging
-- MCE shortcode button dropdown
 - Minimal widget styling (tested with all official WP themes)
 - Publicly respond to a review
-- Relative dates option
+- Relative dates
 - Review avatars (gravatar.com)
+- Review blacklist
 - Review categories
-- Review pagination
-- Reviews Summary shortcode: [site_reviews_summary]
 - Rich snippets for reviews (schema.org)
+- Shortcode button dropdown in the page editor
-- Shortcodes: Display reviews in your post content and templates
+- Shortcodes: display reviews in your post content and templates
+- Show a summary of your reviews
 - Translate any plugin text
 - Use Google's Invisible reCAPTCHA on submission forms
 - WordPress.org support
-- WP Filter Hooks

 == Installation ==

 = Minimum plugin requirements =

+If your server and website does not meet the minimum requirements shown below, the plugin will automatically deactivate with a notice explaining why.

-- WordPress 4.0.0
+- WordPress 4.7.0
-- PHP 5.4
+- PHP 5.6

 = Automatic installation =